 7 Historic Centre of Rome, 1980 and 1990

 including the Properties of the Holy See in that City Enjoying Extraterritorial Rights and San Paolo Fuori le Mura

-How to get there: Fly or go by train if you arrived in another part of Italy.
+How to get there: Fly or go by train if you arrive in another part of Italy.

 How to get there: Take a bus or train from Florence.